-CT scan cost in Kolkata
+CT scan cost in Kolkata and Lab Details

 What is a CT scan?

-The full form of CT scan is Computed Tomography scan.
+The full form of CT scan is a Computed Tomography scan.
 It is also known as CAT (Computed Axial Tomography) scan.
 The CT scan can be done on any part of the body and it provides a detailed image of the body part examined compared to the normal X-ray scan.
 It helps to visualize our internal organs with the help of X-ray beams.
 The reports of the CT scan can be used for different studies and it helps the doctor in making a further diagnosis.

 The CT scan can be either be a CECT scan or an NCCT scan or an HRCT scan.
 On the basis of your diagnosis, your doctor will suggest the CT scan you should take.